Global Situation and Travel Guidelines

-The IVC executive committee is closely monitoring the COVID-19 situation and we will follow recommendations concerning travel and public events.
-At this time, we are continuing preparations for the 12th IVC to take place in Riyadh in September 2021.
-However, we will review this on an ongoing basis as well as engaging in contingency planning.
-We are also working on alternatives to the physical conference and we will update you on any decisions regularly.
+The IVC executive committee is closely monitoring the global situation and we will follow recommendations concerning travel and public events.
+At this time, we are continuing preparations for the 12th IVC to take place in Riyadh in October 2022.
+However, we will review this on an ongoing basis as well as engaging in contingency planning and we will update you on any decisions regularly.

 About the host country

 Arabic is the official language of Saudi Arabia and the primary language used in all dealings and public transactions.
 English serves as an informal second language in the Kingdom and is spoken by a large section of its society.
 All road signs are bilingual, showing information in both Arabic and English.